Traction Engines

 The cutting and binding mechanisms on some reaper-binders were powered via a drive shaft from the tractor's rear PTO (power take off) to the reaper gearbox.
 Others were chain driven from a large wheel under the reaper.

-If you know, please e-mail the webmaster.
+If you know, please e-mail the

 The sheaves in the foreground would later have to be picked up and stood upright in small groups known as 'stooks' to dry out before being carted off to the stack yard, or rickyard.
 Many of these tractors would have had another PTO in the form of a drum on the right side of the gearbox used to drive threshing machines via a long leather belt, but this tractor does not appear to have one.

 The TE series of tractors designed by Harry Ferguson and built in the Standard Motor Company factory in Coventry were introduced in 1947 and are affectionately known as "little grey Fergies".
-The design was revolutionary because they were the first to have a hydraulically-operated three-point rear implement hitch and automatic depth control.
-(Now isn't that interesting?)

 Considered by some farmers to be too small to tackle heavy fen soils, their versatility, ease of operation, and light weight soon made them popular with others.
-A wide range of Ferguson-designed attachments were available enabling the tractor to perform just about every job on a farm.
+I understand that one large local farmer (Hartleys) had over 20 during the 1950s and 60s.

-It was originally owned by a large March-based farming company.
+DJE 468 is a 1954 diesel model originally owned by a large March-based farming company.

 In 1958 it was sold to John Biggs of Two Ways, Lakes End, who kept it until his retirement in 1965.
 It then had a number of local owners, including Hartleys until about 2000, then Bernie Markham and in 2006 was acquired by the webmaster (Peter Cox).

-Photos: on left in 1965 at Biggs' farm sale with a young John Loveday on board and above right in 2008 in the Webmaster's back-garden at White Hall Farmhouse with a Ferguson disc harrow fitted, but missing its original high-level single headiamp.
+Photos: on left in 1965 at Biggs' farm sale with a young John Loveday on board.
 John was elected to Welney Parish Council in May 2019, topping the polls, and was appointed Chairman

 THRESHING MACHINES